-Depending on the achievement of units of competency, the possible qualification outcome is Certificate II Construction Pathways CPC20211 or a Statement of Attainment towards Certificate II Construction Pathways CPC20211.
+Depending on the achievement of units of competency, the possible qualification outcome is CPC20220 - Certificate II in Construction Pathways & Statement of Attainment towards CPC20120 Certificate II in Construction.

 Schools will schedule exam items in preparation for the HSC.
 These do not form part of the RTO assessment requirements.